DGamer007/Git/Git Diff.md

-`git status` command will only tell us which files have been modified but not the exact changes that have been done to those files.

-Git provides us with a command using which we can compare different levels of Code
+Git provides us with a command using which we can compare different levels of our Git Repository

 ```powershell
 # Compare - Working Tree and Staging Area